ntk148v/void.nvim/config.md

 ## lualine.nvim Configs

-To use darkvoid.nvim as your lualine theme add this in your config (lualine.lua)
+To use void.nvim as your lualine theme add this in your config (lualine.lua)

 ```lua
 return {